tractorcow-farm/silverstripe-fluent/readme.md

 ## How it works

-As opposed to Translatable which manages separate `SiteTree` objects for multiple translations, Fluent stores all translations for properties on the same table row.
+As opposed to Translatable which manages separate `SiteTree` objects for multiple localisations, Fluent stores all localisations for properties on the same table row.

 This method has the following benefits:

  * Seamless integration with other modules and extensions (such as Versioned)
- * Allows for installation easily on existing websites,
+ * Allows for installation easily on existing websites
- * Minimises the amount of special case code to handle translations; A page has the same ID no matter the current locale!
+ * Minimises the amount of special case code to handle localisations; A page has the same ID no matter the current locale!
- * The simplicity of the method means that any object can be easily and transparently translated, even non-SiteTree dataobjects.
+ * The simplicity of the single-table method means that any object can be easily and transparently localised, even non-SiteTree dataobjects.
  * There is only ever one sitemap, so the page hierarchy doesn't need to be duplicated for each additional locale.

-Fluent has a couple of built in rules for determining which fields to translate, but these can be easily customised on a per-object bases (or even by customising the global ruleset).
+Fluent has a couple of built in rules for determining which fields to localise, but these can be easily customised on a per-object bases (or even by customising the global ruleset).

-When querying data the SQL is augmented to replace all SELECT fragments for those fields with conditionals; It will detect if a value for the translated field (such as `Title_en_NZ`) exists, and use this if it does, otherwise using the base field (`Title`) as the default.
+When querying data the SQL is augmented to replace all SELECT fragments for those fields with conditionals; It will detect if a value for the localised field (such as `Title_en_NZ`) exists, and use this if it does, otherwise using the base field (`Title`) as the default.
 When a dataobject is written, the inverse is performed, ensuring that the field related to the current locale is correctly written to.

-Unfortunately, there's currently no translation mechanism for sitetree urls (for the sake of simplicity).
+Unfortunately, there's currently no localisation mechanism for sitetree urls (for the sake of simplicity).
 This could be implemented if requested however. :)

 ## License